apollographql/rover/docs/source/essentials.md

   gateway --- serviceA & serviceB & serviceC;
 ```

-When working on a federated graph, you'll run _most_ operations on a particular subgraph (using a `subgraph` command), rather than on the whole composed supergraph.
+When working on a federated graph, you'll run _most_ Rover commands on a particular subgraph (using a `subgraph` command), rather than on the whole composed supergraph.
 The `supergraph` commands are useful when working with [supergraph schemas](./supergraphs).

 ### Graph refs